nuuuwan/elections_lk/examples/rejected_votes/README.md

 In this analysis, we explore two questions:

-- Were rejected votes higher in some election years?
+- Were rejected votes significantly higher in some election years?
+- In particular electoral districts?
-- Were rejected votes significantly higher in particular polling divisions?
+- In particular polling divisions?

 We exclude results from 2000 because the Election Commission's official results do not contain rejected votes at a polling division level.